-Lifeline® human cells include: endothelial, epithelial, fibroblasts, hematopoietic, melanocytes, smooth muscle, and mesenchymal stem cells.
-All of Lifeline® normal human and animal (mouse) cells:
+Lifeline® human cells include: endothelial, epithelial, fibroblasts, melanocytes, smooth muscle, and mesenchymal stem cells.
+All of Lifeline® normal and diseased human cells:

 Need not be exposed to antimicrobials or phenol red when cultured in Lifeline culture media.
 Antimicrobials and phenol red are not needed, and not recommended, to achieve optimal cell performance.
 These supplements can cause cell stress and “masking effects” that may negatively impact experimental results.